-At each reporting date, the Organization measures its financial assets and liabilities at amortized cost (including any impairment in the case of financial assets), except for restricted investments which are measured at fair value.
+At each reporting date, the Organization measures its financial assets and liabilities from transactions not concluded with related parties at amortized cost (including any impairment in the case of financial assets), except for restricted investments which are measured at fair value.
+With respect to the financial assets and liabilities from related party transactions, the Organization measures them using the cost method (including any impairment in the case of financial assets).

-Transaction costs relating to financial assets and liabilities that are measured at amortized cost are amortized on a straight-line basis over the term of the related financial instrument.
-Amortization of transaction costs related to long-term debt is recognized in earnings as interest expense on long-term debt.
+Transaction costs relating to financial assets and liabilities that are measured at amortized cost and any difference resulting from their initial measurement at fair value are amortized on a straight-line basis over the term of the related financial instrument.
+Amortization of transaction costs related to long-term debt is recognized in the statement of operations under a separate item.